Applekiller733/Device-Management-System/README.md

 # Device Management System

-A modern Device Management dashboard built with **Angular** and **Angular Material 3**.
+A modern Device Management dashboard built with **Angular** and **.NET**.
 This system allows users to track hardware inventory, manage their device assignments, and perform CRUD operations.

 ##  Features
 - **Assignment:** Users can assign devices to themselves or manage inventory.